Testing Lighthouse extensions

 }

-Since we get back an instance of PHPUnit's InvocationMocker
+Since we get back an instance of PHPUnit's InvocationMocker, we can also assert

 that our resolver is called with certain values.
 Note that we are not passing an

 explicit resolver function here.
-The default resolver will simply return null
+The default resolver will simply return null.

 public function testReverseInput(): void